 In this study, researchers investigated user experience, as well as mood and electrophysiological changes resulting from a guided meditation in an augmented reality environment, with or without neurofeedback from a wearable device.
 Notable differences were found in user’s experiences between groups and in EEG activity at rest in the wake of the meditation experience.
 However, overall, the AR meditation produced highly similar effects on mood and EEG activity regardless of the inclusion of neurofeedback.

 The vast majority of participants in both groups reported finding value in the AR meditation experience as a useful resource to help manage stress and anxiety.
-Both groups reported high levels of engagement with the AR meditation, but the AR+NF group endorsed greater levels of engagement than the AR−NF group.
+Both groups reported high levels of engagement with the AR meditation, but the AR plus neurofeedback group endorsed greater levels of engagement than the group using AR without neurofeedback.

 The results of this study suggest that using augmented reality with neurofeedback provides a more engaging experience.
 These results could also impact consistent training efforts and app use.
 With longer-term, repeated use, combining neurofeedback with augmented reality may yield more powerful and lasting patterns of brain rhythm change.